FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 His Death

 He died around 348 in Tabennisi, Egypt.
 Pachomius is really the founder of cenobitic monasticism.
 Saint Benedict used his rule in formulatting the Rule of St. Benedict.
-He was a desert father ranked with other great early innovators such as Saints Benedict of Nursia, Basil and John Cassian.
+He was a desert father ranked with other great early innovators such as Saint Benedict of Nursia, Saint Basil the Great and Saint John Cassian.

 Born: Around 292 in the Upper Thebaîd, Egypt (near modern-day Luxor, Egypt)